Practical Aeronautics

 This is our most popular introductory propulsion short course.
 It is the best course for most audiences as it provides a practical appreciation for and foundational understanding of the aircraft gas turbine engine.
 It is well suited for anyone working with the aircraft-engine system, regardless of functional specialty, experience, or educational background.
 A building-block approach is used.
 No prior knowledge is assumed.

-NEW – Introduction to Gas Turbine Engine Mechanical Systems – A Practical Perspective (2.5 days)
+Introduction to Gas turbine Engine Mechanical Systems

 bearing cavity